fruit/sfCacheTaggingPlugin/README.markdown

               .settings:
                 cache: false

-  Add helpers to the frontend application
+  Add helpers to the frontend application.

             all:
               .settings:
                 standard_helpers:
                   # … other helpers
-                  - Partial     # build-in Symfony helper
+                  - Partial     # build-in Symfony helper to work with partials/components
-                  - Cache       # build-in Symfony helper
+                  - Cache       # build-in Symfony helper to work with cache
-                  - CacheTag    # sfCacheTaggingPlugin helper
+                  - CacheTag    # sfCacheTaggingPlugin helper to tagging features

 1. Customize ``sfCacheTaggingPlugin`` in the ``/config/app.yml``